OmniTrack++: Omnidirectional Multi-Object Tracking by Learning Large-FoV Trajectory Feedback: Acknowledgments

 \subsubsection{Tracking on JRDB test set.}

 In Tab.~\ref{tab:sota JRDB}, we present a comprehensive comparison of our proposed OmniTrack++ against state-of-the-art methods on the JRDB test set.
-Notably, OmniTrack++$_{E2E}$ demonstrates substantial improvements over the original OmniTrack$_{E2E}$, achieving an HOTA score of $25.50$ and an IDF1 of $28.00$, representing increases of $15.45\%$ and $18.32\%$, respectively.
-These results highlight the effectiveness of our enhancements within the End-To-End (E2E) tracking paradigm and bring the performance closer to that typically observed under the TBD framework.
-Under the TBD paradigm, while OmniTrack++$_{DA}$ shows slightly lower performance compared to OmniTrack$_{DA}$ on the JRDB dataset, this minor decline is expected, as the design of OmniTrack++ primarily focuses on optimizing E2E tracking; consequently, certain aspects of data-association integration receive less targeted refinement.
+Notably, OmniTrack++$_{E2E}$ demonstrates substantial improvements over the original OmniTrack$_{E2E}$, achieving a HOTA score of $25.50$ and an IDF1 of $28.00$, representing absolute improvements of $+3.94$ and $+5.13$ points, respectively.
+These results highlight the effectiveness of our enhancements with the E2E tracking paradigm and bring the performance closer to that typically observed under the TBD framework.
+Under the TBD paradigm, while OmniTrack++$_{DA}$ experiences a slight drop in IDF1 and MOTA compared to OmniTrack$_{DA}$, it still achieves state-of-the-art HOTA ($27.03$) and OSPA ($0.81$) on the JRDB dataset.
+This minor trade-off in specific metrics is expected, as the design of OmniTrack++ primarily focuses on optimizing E2E tracking; consequently, certain aspects of data-association integration receive less targeted refinement.
 Overall, the results confirm that OmniTrack++ consistently advances tracking accuracy, particularly in the E2E setting, while maintaining competitive performance in TBD evaluation.